-“Since 2005, the industry has seen the addition of significant new features such as roll and yaw stability, an interface to ADAS [advanced drivers assistance systems], and hill-start aid enhancements,” Beyer says.
-“With that said, there are two mega-trends that are poised to put new demands on the air brake system as we know it, making it clear that an upgraded brake system is needed.”
+“Since 2005, the industry has seen the addition of significant new features such as roll and yaw stability, an interface to ADAS [advanced driver assistance systems], and hill-start aid enhancements,” says Richard Beyer, vice president of technical sales and vehicle systems at Bendix Commercial Vehicle Systems.

 “In looking at the advanced technology coming at the industry now, it seems clear that current air brake systems will serve as the basic building block for new brake technology that is being developed,” says Beyer’s colleague at Bendix, Alex Augoustidis, who is product group director for the company’s electro-pneumatic brake systems division.
 “The dual-circuit air brake system will be the mainstay for future brake architecture into the future.”

 Basic Brake Building Blocks